gitlabform/gitlabform/docs/IMPLEMENTATION_DESIGN.md

 files as "feature" classes that inherit the "core".
 Finally, there is an "everything" class that groups them all - it is defined in the `__init__.py` file.

-### gitlabform
+### gitlabform.* and gitlabform.processors.*

-All of the code here is in a single `GitLabFormCore` class.
+The entry point for running the app is in `run.py` and the main logic is in the `GitLabForm` class.

-This code boils down to the `process_all()` method, which for each project that according to the app parameters and config should be taken into account, applies the effective config.
+This code boils down to the `run()` method, which for each project that according to the app parameters and config should be taken into account, applies the effective config.

 The effective config contains what is called the "config sections", which are the YAML keys that can exist under projects